KnucklesEQ/pos_web/README.md

-# zeive_pos
+# POS Web

-The Zeive POS on the web with Flutter
+The Web POS with Flutter/Dart

 ## Getting Started